 Birch sap can only be collected when the sap is rising in early Spring, usually the first two weeks in March but this varies depending on the weather conditions.

-The young twigs of Birch can be used as a flavouring called ‘winter green’ but this is quite bitter and is an aquired taste.
+The young twigs of Birch can be used as a flavouring called ‘winter green’ but this is quite bitter and is an acquired taste.

 The bark can be soaked in water and formed into a caste for broken bones.